-The DSPC discussed the environmental scan information below at length, and identified the following main implications for district strategic planning:
+The DSPC discussed the environmental scan information below at length, and identified the following main implications for District strategic planning:

-- 1. The colleges should develop/enhance programs and services for each age demographic (e.g., 50 and older in the CHC service area, 19 and younger in the SBVC service area). - 2.
+- 1. The Colleges should develop/enhance programs and services for each age demographic (e.g., 50 and older in the CHC service area, 19 and younger in the SBVC service area). - 2.
 Larger household size appears to correspond to lower median age in the service areas, with possible implications for financial aid needs. - 3.
-Students disperse all over California from both colleges. - 4.
-The colleges should reach out to alumni with degrees, both in the service area and beyond. - 5.
-The colleges should consider reaching out to students who have had some college, to help them complete a degree. - 6.
-The colleges should support and make more visible the path for vocational students to take general education courses leading to a degree. - 7.
-The district needs to investigate and understand why so many students from other districts attend the SBCCD colleges. - 8.
-The colleges should match their instructional programs to future job growth projections as well as current demand. - a.
-Focus on occupations that pay sustainable wages-especially those that are in high demand and require less than a bachelor's degree-to "future-proof" the colleges (e.g., construction, professional services, medical records, "green" jobs, utilities). - b.
+Students disperse all over the State from both Colleges. - 4.
+The Colleges should reach out to alumni with degrees, both in the service area and beyond. - 5.
+The Colleges should consider reaching out to students who have had some college, to help them complete a degree. - 6.
+The Colleges should support and make more visible the path for vocational students to take general education courses leading to a degree. - 7.
+The District needs to investigate and understand why so many students from other districts attend the SBCCD Colleges. - 8.
+The Colleges should match their instructional programs to future job growth projections as well as current demand. - a.
+Focus on occupations that pay sustainable wages-especially those that are in high demand and require less than a bachelor's degree-to "future-proof" the Colleges (e.g., construction, professional services, medical records, "green" jobs, utilities). - b.
 Increase resources for high-demand jobs through industry support, alternative scheduling and facilities usage, and other nontraditional means. - c.
-Consider more short-term training, whether for certificates or not for credit, possibly using EDCT to pilot promising programs. - d.
+Consider more short-term training, whether for certificates or not for credit, possibly using PDC to pilot promising programs. - d.
 Align resources with these initiatives. - 9.
-To increase student and community awareness of its programs and services, the district needs to build community partnerships (e.g., with GIS firms) and market and advertise. - 10.
-The district and both colleges should collaborate in identifying new and emerging areas for curriculum development. - 11.
-Support services at the two colleges will continue to be somewhat different due to demographic differences. - 12.
+To increase student and community awareness of its programs and services, the District needs to build community partnerships (e.g., with GIS firms) and market and advertise. - 10.
+The District and both Colleges should collaborate in identifying new and emerging areas for curriculum development. - 11.
+Support services at the two Colleges will continue to be somewhat different due to demographic differences. - 12.
 Specific program implications include the following: - a.
-Support Teacher Education/Prep at both colleges. - b.
-Support Health programs at both colleges.
+Support Teacher Education/Prep at both Colleges. - b.
+Support Health programs at both Colleges.
 Signature programs will draw from across the region, and focus on jobs that pay living wages and offer bridges from entry-level to more advanced occupations. - c.
 Continue Culinary Arts. - d.
 Focus on transfer in business programs. - e.
 Focus on both associate degrees and transfer in technical areas.
-Consider partnering with EDCT/ATTC in these areas. - f.
-The logistics program at Riverside Community College District is very strong; there is no need for the district to try to duplicate it. - g.
+Consider partnering with PDC/ATTC in these areas. - f.
+The logistics program at Riverside Community College District is very strong; there is no need for the District to try to duplicate it. - g.
 For administrative assistants, on-the-job training is predominant, so there is little need for a program.